-- The reasons for the suspension or exclusion - The length of the suspension or permanency of the exclusion - Their right to raise any representations about the suspension or exclusion to the governing board, including how the pupil will be involved in this and how the representations will be made - Their right to attend a meeting where there is a legal requirement for the governing board to consider the suspension or exclusion, and the fact that they are able to bring an accompanying individual - The arrangements that have been made for the pupil to continue their education prior to the organisation of any alternative provision, or the pupil's return to school - Relevant sources of free, impartial information
+- The reasons for the suspension or exclusion - The length of the suspension or permanency of the exclusion - Their right to raise any representations about the suspension or exclusion to the governing board, including how the pupil will be involved in this and how the representations will be made. - Their right to make a request to hold the meeting via remote access and how this request can be made. - Their right to attend a meeting where there is a legal requirement for the governing board to consider the suspension or exclusion, and the fact that they are able to bring an accompanying individual. - The arrangements that have been made for the pupil to continue their education prior to the organisation of any alternative provision, or the pupil's return to school. - Relevant sources of free, impartial information